CMU-SAFARI/RawHash/README.md

 * RawHash now supports **POD5** files.
 RawHash will automatically detect the POD5 files from the file prefix (i.e., ".pod5").
 Note: This feature is tested only on the Linux systems.

+* It is now possible to disable compiling HDF5, SLOW5, and POD5.
+Please check the `Compiling with HDF5, SLOW5, and POD5` section below for details.

 # Installation

 * Clone the code from its GitHub repository (`--recursive` must be used):